Mikaël Kingsbury

-Mikaël Kingsbury (born July 24, 1992) is a freestyle skier from Quebec.
-He is the most accomplished mogul skier of all time.
+Mikaël Kingsbury (born July 24, 1992) is a Canadian freestyle skier.
+He is the most accomplished moguls and freestyle skier of all time.
 He achieved eminence early in his career after earning the 2009–10 FIS World Cup Rookie of the Year award.
-He is a ten-time FIS Freestyle World Cup title-holder for overall moguls and nine-time title-holder for overall freestyle, owning the records for most men's Moguls World Cup titles and Overall Freestyle World Cup titles.
-He also owns the records for career World Cup moguls victories with 78, and consecutive Freestyle World Cup event wins with 13.
-He is the first man to have won both the moguls and dual moguls World Championship events (sweeping the two events three times), and has won the most medals at the Freestyle World Championships of any male competitor in history, having won a medal in 13 of the 14 events he has competed in.
-Kingsbury won the Olympic silver medal in 2014 and 2022, and, at the 2018 PyeongChang Winter Olympics, he won the gold medal in men's moguls.
+He is a 13-time FIS Freestyle World Cup title-holder for overall moguls and nine-time title-holder for overall freestyle, owning the records for most men's Moguls World Cup titles and Overall Freestyle World Cup titles.
+He also owns the records for career World Cup moguls victories with 99, and consecutive Freestyle World Cup event wins with 13.
+He is the first man to have won both the moguls and dual moguls World Championship events (sweeping the two events three times), and has won the most medals at the Freestyle World Championships of any male competitor in history, having won a medal in 15 of the 16 events he has competed in.
+Kingsbury has also won the Olympic silver medal in 2014 and 2022, and the gold medal in men's moguls at the 2018 PyeongChang Winter Olympics.